The White Cat's Revenge as Plotted from the Dragon King's Lap: Furgal

-A pair of unnamed Japanese teenagers who, along with a busload of other civilians, were drawn to Furgal by a summoning.
+A pair of unnamed Japanese teenagers who, along with a busload of other civilians, were drawn to Furgal by a random aftereffect from Nadasha's summoning.
 Both being Beloved Children, they were spoiled with privileged treatment, turning them supremely arrogant and domineering and making them treat the spirits as mere tools of their whims.
 Brainwashed into believing that the Beast King Nation is hostile, they spearhead a conquest campaign which ends with Arman's capture and Celestine and Padparadscha's escape to the Dragon King Nation.
-Indignant at the misuse of spirits as weapons against her friends, Ruri infiltrates the Beast King's palace, freeing Arman and his captive soldiers and overhwelming the duo, thus thwarting the invasion.
+Indignant at the misuse of spirits as weapons against her friends, Ruri infiltrates the Beast King's palace, freeing Arman and his captive soldiers and overwhelming the duo, thus thwarting the invasion.
 With their status as Beloved Children voided by Kotaro and Rin, they are imprisoned in the Dragon King Nation and sentenced to sewage cleaning duty, while the other civilians are sheltered as refugees.